pybees/sesameeg/doc/index.rst

 ========

-SESAMEEG is a Python3 library providing the Bayesian multi-dipole localization method SESAME [1]_ (SEquential Semi-Analytic Montecarlo Estimation) for the automatic estimation of brain source currents from MEEG data, either in the time domain and in the frequency domain [2]_.
+SESAMEEG is a Python3 library providing the Bayesian multi-dipole localization method SESAME [1]_ (SEquential Semi-Analytic Montecarlo Estimator) for the automatic estimation of brain source currents from MEEG data, either in the time domain and in the frequency domain [2]_.

-A mathematical description of the algorithm is available in the documentation.
+A mathematical description of the algorithm is available in the :doc:`documentation <explanation_algorithm>`.

 Installation